-- Is designed to fit snugly around your stoma. - Has an opening that should be adjusted to the size of your stoma, unless using a precut skin barrier. - Should be designed to protect the skin from stool and prevent skin irritation.

-Comes in three alternative formats:

-- A moldable option where the opening is molded with the fingers to the exact size and shape of your stoma. - A cut-to-fit option where you use scissors to cut the opening to your measured stoma specifications - A pre-cut option that cannot be further sized. - We recommend that you leave no more than a one-eighth inch opening around the stoma when using cut-to-fit or pre-cut options. - Is available in a convex format.
+- · Is designed to fit snugly around your stoma. - \cdot Has an opening that should be adjusted to the size of your stoma. - \cdot Should protect the skin from stool and prevent skin irritation. - Comes in three alternative formats: - A moldable option where the opening is molded with the fingers to the size and shape of your stoma. - A cut-to-fit option where you use scissors to cut the opening to your measured stoma specifications - A pre-cut option that cannot be further sized. - Should leave a one-eighth inch opening around the stoma when using cut-to-fit or pre-cut options. - Is available in a convex format.
 Convex skin barriers may be appropriate if you have a flush (flat or even with the skin) or retracted (below skin level) stoma.
-A convex skin barrier may also be a good option for a well protruded stoma that has a dip or valley around it.
 A convex barrier is shaped so that when you apply it, it presses down on the skin around the stoma.
 As a result, your stoma will stick out more, which can help prevent leakage around the stoma.

-POUCHING SYSTEMS: POUCH
+POUCHING SOLUTIONS: POUCH